khulnasoft-lab/gopkg/docs/getting-started.md

 ## Adding More Dependencies

-Glide can help you add more dependencies to the `gopkg.yaml` file with the `get` command.
+Gopkg can help you add more dependencies to the `gopkg.yaml` file with the `get` command.

     $ gopkg get github.com/Khulnasoft-lab/semver